-Doctor's Notes on Broken Arm Symptoms, Pain Relief, Remedies, and Treatment
+Doctor's Notes on 10 Broken Arm Facts: Symptoms, Treatment, and Pain Relief

 A broken arm (fractured arm) means that one or more of the bones of the arm (the humerus, radius, and ulna) have cracked.
 Arm fractures account for nearly half of all broken bones in adults, and in children, forearm fractures of are second only to broken collarbones.
 Almost all arm injuries that result in a broken bone are caused by either falls or direct trauma such as a car accident or sports injuries.